hamedeg/time_attendance_csv_ftp/README.md

 ## Requirements
 * Python3
 * Required Libraries
-* All CSV should have the same columns
+* All CSV should have the same columns header
 ## Environment requirements
 * Windows
 * Linux